 What Do Wasps Look Like?

-Wasps are built similarly to ants and are sometimes mistakenly called bees, but they are not all the same.
+Wasps are built similarly to ants and are sometimes called bees, but they are not all the same.
 Wasps have a thin waistline and very little body hair in comparison to bees.
 There are over 4,000 wasp species in the United States.
 Wasps are predatory and will feed on other insects.

 This type of wasp has a black and yellow striped abdomen, black antennae, and short legs.
-Often called bees, yellow jackets are actually wasps that build nests in wall voids or cavities in the ground.
+Often called bees, yellow jackets are wasps that build nests in wall voids or cavities in the ground.